 The resulting 15 vectors, one for each antibiotic, are the rows in Table 4.

-3) Our substitution model is a function that assigns a transition matrix to the fitness landscape for antibiotic .
-An entry of that matrix is denoted .This res.
-This is the fixation probability for genotype transitioning to genotype in the presence of antibiotic Recall that a transition matrix has nonnegative entries and its rows sum to 1.
+Our substitution model is a function that assigns a transition matrix to the fitness landscape for antibiotic .
+An entry of that matrix is denoted .This represents the fixation probability for genotype transitioning to genotype in the presence of antibiotic .
+Recall that a transition matrix has nonnegative entries and its rows sum to 1.
 The rows and columns of are labeled by , in some order that is fixed throughout.
 We require that our transition matrices respect the adjacency structure of the 4-cube, that is, unless and are vectors in that differ in at most one coordinate.
 Thus each row of has at most 5 non-zero entries.
 In other words, we reasoned that resistant strains are most likely to be in competition with those that express resistance genotypes that are immediately adjacent (vary by a single amino acid substitution).
 In our model, each TEM has four variants that are adjacent, since there are four amino acid residues under consideration.

 If is a sequence of antibiotics, then the matrix product is .
-Our problem is maximizing the matrix entry for all 15 genotypes other than 0000.
+Our goal is to maximize the matrix entry for all 15 genotypes other than 0000.